 Quality of Life

 Cost of living has a major effect on the quality of life in an area.
-According to the cost of living index for Q3 2019 from the Council for Community and Economic Research, the cost of living in Kansas City is lower than Phoenix, Atlanta, Minneapolis, and Denver.
+According to the cost of living calculator from NerdWallet, the cost of living in Kansas City is more than 40% less than big expensive urban areas such as San Francisco, New York City, and Seattle.

 Key Quality of Life Stats: